-Everywhere we go, we’re surrounded by ads.
+Everywhere you go, you’re surrounded by advertisements.
 You see them every time you surf the Web, watch TV, read a magazine, or drive down the highway.
 A report by Media Dynamics estimates that the average American adult is exposed to more than 350 ad messages every day.

 All these ads have the same purpose: to get you to buy whatever they’re selling.
 However, they use a wide variety of methods to achieve this goal.
 Some ads play on your fears, while others appeal to your needs and desires.
 A good ad hooks your emotions and bypasses your brain, encouraging you to shop impulsively rather than compare products to choose the best value.